Wizards snap out of funk and dominate the Grizzlies

 Whatever the catalyst, the Wizards on Friday looked far more like the snappy scorers from the first six games, zooming past an electric young Memphis Grizzlies team for a 115-87 win, ending a two-game losing streak with a blowout that looked nothing if not routine.

 Davis Bertans missed his second straight game with a left ankle sprain, but Washington (6-3) fared just fine without its sharpshooter, more than making up for his production at the three-point line by getting into rhythm in the first half.
-The Wizards made 8 of 16 from beyond the arc before walking into the locker room, and the scoring was well distributed among the starters — including Kyle Kuzma, who added three three-pointers in the first half two days after leaving a game early with a right forearm contusion.
+The Wizards made 8 of 16 from beyond the arc before walking into the locker room, and the scoring was well distributed among the starters — including Kyle Kuzma, who added three three-pointers in the first half two days after he left a game early with a right forearm contusion.

-Bradley Beal had 17 points on an efficient 7-of-12 shooting (though he continued to struggle from three, missing all three of his attempts).
+Bradley Beal had 17 points on an efficient 7-for-12 shooting (though he continued to struggle from three, missing all three of his attempts).
 He also had seven of the Wizards’ season-high 34 assists, helping six other players score in double figures.
 Backup center Montrezl Harrell added 18 points and eight rebounds.

-On the other end, Washington did a commendable job disrupting Memphis star Ja Morant, who had 11 points on 4-of-17 shooting as the Grizzlies dropped to 5-4.
+On the other end, Washington did a commendable job disrupting Memphis star Ja Morant, who had 11 points on 4-for-17 shooting as the Grizzlies dropped to 5-4.
 Morant entered Friday’s matchup averaging 27 points, tied for fourth in the NBA.

 “The overall effort from start to finish was dramatically better,” Coach Wes Unseld Jr. said.